Create Electronic reporting (ER) configurations

 - It's easy to manually resolve conflicts that are discovered during automatic upgrade of localization versions.

-GER lets users define electronic format structures, and then describe how those structures should be filled by using data and algorithms that exist in Finance and Operations.
+GER lets users define electronic format structures, and then describe how those structures should be filled by using data and algorithms.
 Users can use a formula language that is very similar to the Excel language for data transformation.
 To make the database-to-format mapping more manageable, reusable, and independent of format changes, an intermediate data model concept is introduced.
-This concept enables Finance and Operations implementation details to be hidden from the format mapping and also enables a single data model to be reused for multiple format mappings.
+This concept enables implementation details to be hidden from the format mapping and also enables a single data model to be reused for multiple format mappings.

 What's new here